-I am interested in the art of knowledge – how do we know what we know?
-Particularly, my work delves into the "tug" that exists between measurement and lived experience, the rational and the sensuous.
+How do we know what we know?
+I am interested in the art of knowledge, particularly the "tug" that exists between measurement and experience, categorization and emotion, rational thinking and the sensuous, and how these tugs create our notions of truth.
+My work plays with this tug across different topics and mediums.
 Born in Buffalo, aged in Philadelphia, and seasoned in Australia, Scotland, and New York City, a curiosity and love of place has been a constant inspiration since childhood.
-What began as an artistic inquiry into the “tug” of place has grown into a broader examination of this tug in language, time, history, the feminine, and truth.
-Drawing from my current research/writing in philosophy and aesthetics and nearly twenty years working in the fields of architecture and graphic design, I create artworks in multiple mediums from public art commissions, interactive events, curating, and writing to photography, sculpture, drawing, print-making, and installation.
-The artworks often draw attention to the reverie and wonderment of everyday life and are laced with a subtle humor.
+What began as an artistic inquiry into the "knowledge" of place has grown to an exploration of these tugs across language, time, the feminine, technology, and history/myth.
+Drawing from my current research in philosophy and aesthetics and nearly twenty years working in the fields of architecture and graphic design, I work in multiple mediums from photography, drawing, installation, and sculpture to public art commissions, interactive events, curating, and writing.

 – Artist-in-Residence: Massachusetts Museum of Contemporary Art, 2019

 – PhD Candidate: Philosophy, Art Theory & Aesthetics, IDSVA, 2019